| ALBUM COVER |

 The Muscle Shoals horns this album is the most Soulful of

+of Fortune".
 (The above comment

-came from the old Grinderswitch store at http://www.grinderswitch.com).
+came from the old Grinderswitch store).

 top